benjaminwolkchen/blog/content/post/everyone-should-have-a-blog/index.md

 draft: false
 image: "cover.jpg"
 ---
-I think everyone should have a blog, let me expain why.
+I think everyone should have a blog, let me explain why.
 * * *
 ## Processing thoughts
 I started writing down my thoughts on the internet in 2016.
 (That's six years ago already 🤯) Back then, it was mostly thoughts about faith and my life with God.
-(I [still do that](https://awesomebible.de), it's german though.)
+(I [still do that](https://awesomebible.de), it's German, though.)

 This blog helped me process my thoughts and emotions.